-J. Erik Fyrwald has served as our Chief Executive Officer and a member of our Board of Directors since February 6, 2024.
+J. Erik Fyrwald has served as our Chief Executive Officer and a member of our Board of Directors since February 2024.
 Mr. Fyrwald joined us from Syngenta, where he served as Chief Executive Officer since 2016.
 Prior to his role at Syngenta, Mr. Fyrwald served as Chief Executive Officer of Univar Solutions from May 2012 until May 2016, as Chairman and Chief Executive Officer of Nalco from 2008 until 2011, when Nalco merged with Ecolab Inc., and following the merger, he served as President of Ecolab.
 Mr. Fyrwald began his career at DuPont starting in 1981.
 During his 27 years at DuPont, Mr. Fyrwald held a number of positions, including Group Vice President of the Agriculture and Nutrition Division at DuPont and Vice President and General Manager of DuPont's Nutrition and Health Business.

-Yuvraj Arora has served as our Executive Vice President and President, Nourish since June 19, 2023.
+Yuvraj Arora has served as our Chief Commercial Officer and President, Taste since January 2025.
+Prior to this role, Mr. Arora served as Executive Vice President and President, Nourish since June 2023.
 Mr. Arora joined IFF from Kellogg North America, where he served as the President of the company's six U.S. categories since April 2021.
 He was with Kellogg for more than 20 years, beginning in India in 2002 where he held roles in marketing and category management.
 He later assumed roles of increasing responsibility in marketing, brand management and general management upon his relocation to the United States in 2005 and in Singapore from 2012-2015.

-Deborah Borg has served as our Executive Vice President, Chief Human Resources, Diversity & Inclusion and Communications Officer since August 29, 2022.
+Deborah Borg has served as our Executive Vice President, Chief People & Culture Officer since August 2022.
 Ms. Borg joined IFF from Bunge Limited, where she served as Chief Human Resources and Communications Officer since 2016.
 Prior to joining Bunge, she served in a variety of business leadership and Human Resources roles in Australia, Switzerland and the U.S. for Dow Chemical between 2000 and 2015.
 She began her career at General Motors Australia.

-Michael DeVeau has served as Our Senior Vice President, Corporate Finance and Investor Relations since December 2022 and had previously served as Senior Vice President, Chief Investor Relations & Communications Officer from February 2021 to December 2022, Vice President, Investor Relations, Communications, and Chief of Staff from September 2014 to February 2021, as well as divisional Chief Financial Officer, Scent from 2018 to 2020 and head of Corporate Strategy from 2016 to 2018.
-Since joining the Company in 2009 as head of investor relations, Mr. DeVeau has held various roles of increasing scope and responsibility in communications, finance and strategy.
+Michael DeVeau has served as our Executive Vice President, Chief Financial Officer since January 2025, Mr. DeVeau served as our Senior Vice President, Corporate Finance and Investor Relations from December 2022 to December 2024 and had previously served as Senior Vice President, Chief Investor Relations & Communications Officer from February 2021 to December 2022, Vice President, Investor Relations, Communications, and Chief of Staff from September 2014 to February 2021, as well as Divisional Chief Financial Officer.
+Scent from 2018 to 2020 and Head of Corporate Strategy from 2016 to 2018.
+Since joining the Company in 2009 as Head of Investor Relations, Mr. DeVeau has held various roles of increasing scope and responsibility in communications, finance and strategy.
 Prior to joining the Company, he served in leadership positions in investor relations, finance and corporate development at PepsiCo.
 Mr. DeVeau began his career as an Equity Research Analyst at Citigroup Investment Research.

-Ralf Finzel has served as our Executive Vice President, Global Operations Officer since November 1, 2022.
+Ralf Finzel has served as our Executive Vice President, Global Operations Officer since November 2022.
 Previously, Mr. Finzel served as Vice President of Integrated Supply Chain for Honeywell International Performance Materials and Technologies Business Group in Houston since 2020.
 Prior to that, he served as Vice President of Integrated Supply Chain for Honeywell International Building Technologies Business Group from July 2017 to March 2020.
 He first joined Honeywell in Germany as an operations manager in 1999, and held various roles of increasing responsibility and scope in Europe and the U.S. Prior to joining Honeywell, he worked in research and plant management roles for Hoechst AG.